Join the next generation of digital creatives with our hands-on, industry-focused Creative Computing degree.

 Year one

-Develop core skills.
 You'll build a strong foundation in creative computing by exploring both the technical and creative aspects in equal measure.
 You’ll learn to code through modules focused on programming fundamentals and web development, while also diving into creative problem-solving, experience design, and coding for the visual arts.
-The modules you'll study are designed to help you understand how technology can be used as a powerful tool for creative expression and innovation.
+These modules are designed to help you understand how technology can be used as a powerful tool for creative expression and innovation.

 Year two